GregoryKogan/mephi-laboratory-works/Sem-3/lab1/README.md

 ## Benchmark results

-All benchmark results are located in `load_testing_results` directory.
+All benchmark results are located in `benchmark_results` directory.

 In all benchmarks `std::qsort` was used to sort array of pointers to test objects.
 Array's size was increased by 10 times in each iteration.